Claimant FAQ's | Employer FAQ's

 The objective is for all services performed by an individual for a single employer to be covered under one state law, wherever the services are performed.
 Employers may elect to cover an employee through a Reciprocal Coverage Agreement between states.
 For additional information, contact the Unemployment Insurance Employer Contributions Unit (302) 761-8484.

-Delaware employers are assigned one of four different types of tax rates: the new employer rate, the delinquent rate, the earned rate and the transfer of experience rate.
+A. Delaware employers are assigned one of four different types of tax rates: the new employer rate, the delinquent rate, the earned rate and the transfer of experience rate.

 New Employer Rate

 "New Employer" means an employing unit that does not qualify for an earned rate.
 The tax rate for a new employer will be the average of the rates for all employers in the State during the last five years.
 Construction companies headquartered in another state will be assigned a tax rate that is the average of the rates for all construction employers in Delaware during the year for which the rate is assigned.